robdbirch/db_tools/README.md

 # DbTools

-A hasty utility to back up a data dependency between `mongo` and `postgres` and zip and store the backups on a g-drive Each the `mongo` document contains a `lisp s-expression` this can be dumped to a json format.
+A hasty utility to back up a data dependency between `mongo` and `postgres` and zip and store the backups in `G-Drive`.
+Each the `mongo` document contains a `lisp s-expression`, which can be dumped to a json format.
 This distribution comes with two `SBCL` executables that will work on `linux` and `OS X`

 ## Installation